crdroidandroid/android_vendor_crDroidOTA/README.md

 git fetch --all
 git pull
 ```
-3. Run again **./createjson.sh** from crDroid source folder and copy <device codename>.json file to this repo folder.
+3. Copy *codename*.json file from out dir (where your crDroid zip is compiled) over to this repo folder (android_vendor_crDroidOTA).
-4. Make changes to changelog_<device codename>.txt and save it.
+4. Make changes to changelog_*codename*.txt and save it.
 5. Now with the files updated, commit your update to this repo.
 ```
 git add .